nodejs/Release/README.md

 given time, overlapping for a maximum period of six months.

-Once a major version enters LTS coverage, new features (semver-minor) may only be landed with consent of the CTC and the LTS Working Group.
+Once a major version enters LTS coverage, new features (semver-minor) may only be landed with consent of the Release working group.
 No semver-major changes other than those required for critical security fixes may be landed.

 Changes in an LTS-covered major version are limited to: